benniu04/CryptoDigest/README.md

 export EMAIL_PASSWORD="your_email_password"

+Before running the training.py script, make sure you have a dataset ready to train the model.

 Contributing

 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions to extend the sources, improve summarization, or enhance email formatting are greatly appreciated.